Dulce María Sauri Riancho: Life and political career

-Sauri became national president of the PRI in 1999 and though lost the presidency in the 2000 election, refused to step down, remaining as party president until 2002.
+Sauri became national president of the PRI in 1999 and though she lost the presidency in the 2000 election, she refused to step down and remained as party president until 2002.
 Sauri served in the upper house of the federal Congress from 2000 to 2006.
 During her tenure in the Senate, she served as Chair of the Asia Pacific Foreign Relations Committee.
 She was also a member of the Foreign Relations Committee, the North American Foreign Relations Committee, and the Finance and Public Credit Committee.

+In the 2018 general election she was elected to the Chamber of Deputies as a proportional representation deputy for the third electoral region.